3876 Bay Center Place

 November 21, 2013

-CymaBay Therapeutics (the Company) is pleased to continue your employment as Senior Vice President and Chief Scientific Officer on the following terms:
+CymaBay Therapeutics (the Company) is pleased to continue your employment as President and Chief Executive Officer on the following terms:

 1. Position, Duties and Responsibilities.
-Subject to the terms set forth herein, the Company agrees to employ you in the position of Senior Vice President and Chief Scientific Officer and you hereby accept such employment effective immediately.
-You will report to the Companys Chief Executive Officer (CEO) and will perform the duties customarily associated with this position and such other duties as are assigned to you by the CEO.
+Subject to the terms set forth herein, the Company agrees to employ you in the position of President and Chief Executive Officer and you hereby accept such employment effective immediately.
+You will report to the Companys Board of Directors (the Board) and will perform the duties customarily associated with this position and such other duties as are assigned to you by the Board.
 You will devote your full business time and attention to the business affairs of the Company, except for reasonable vacations and periods of illness or incapacity permitted by the Companys general employment policies.
-The employment relationship between you and the Company shall also be governed by the general employment policies and practices of the Company, including those relating to protection of confidential information and assignment of inventions, except that when the terms of this letter agreement differ from or are in conflict with the Companys general employment policies or practices, this letter agreement shall control.
+The employment relationship between you and the Company shall also be governed by the general employment policies and practices of the Company including those relating to protection of confidential information and assignment of inventions, except that when the terms of this letter agreement differ from or are in conflict with the Companys general employment policies or practices, this letter agreement shall control.

 2. Compensation and Employee Benefits.

 2.2 Discretionary Bonus.
-You will be eligible to participate in the Companys annual bonus program pursuant to the terms of that program and you will be eligible to receive a bonus of up to thirty-five percent (35%) of your annual base salary.
-Your actual bonus, if any, will be determined by the Companys Board of Directors, or the Compensation subcommittee thereof (the Board), in its sole discretion, based upon its evaluation of your performance, the Companys performance, and any other considerations it deems relevant.
+You will be eligible to participate in the Companys annual bonus program pursuant to the terms of that program and you will be eligible to receive a bonus of up to fifty percent (50%) of your annual base salary.
+Your actual bonus, if any, will be determined by the Companys Board of Directors (Board), or a subcommittee thereof, in its sole discretion, based upon its evaluation of your performance, the Companys performance, and any other considerations it deems relevant.
 You must be employed through the bonus payment date to be eligible for, and to earn, any such bonus.
 Any bonus payment will be subject to payroll deductions and required withholdings.

 3. Other Activities During Employment.